AGMAndirko/CLAP/to_do.md

 	- [ ] Run stats test
 - [ ] Add all the current observations
 - [ ] Statistics for:
-	- [ ] Deserts of introgression, Akey and Peyregné
+	- [ ] Deserts of introgression, Akey and Peyregné, also for length/excess
 - [ ] Add more here

 Note: when a task is complete just add an upper-case X to the box, like this: